JanHerca/urantiapedia/output/wikijs/en/article/Irwin_Ginsburgh/Scientific_Predictions_of_The_Urantia_Book.md

 ## Limitations of Disclosure

-_The Urantia Book_ warns of the limitation of the English language ([UB 42:2.1](/en/The_Urantia_Book/42#p2_1)) for transmitting some ideas, and these ideas may not get through clearly or correctly.
+_The Urantia Book_ warns of the limitation of the English language (<a id="a24_68"></a>[UB 42:2.1](/en/The_Urantia_Book/42#p2_1)) for transmitting some ideas, and these ideas may not get through clearly or correctly.
 This is a problem with all telepathically received books which discuss matters that are unknown to the receiver.
 The understanding of the receiver can be a limitation.
 In addition, there are a number of presenters, and some may be more skillful at revelation than others—especially in dealing with information that is unknown to the receiver.
 Furthermore, much of the material was originally recorded by stenography, and translation from stenographic notes is not always perfect, especially if the stenographer is unfamiliar with the material.[^1]

 In dealing with future events, the names that will be used in the future are not known, and this may hinder identification.
 For example, the book discusses “continental drift” on the Earth's surface, while science talks of “plate tectonics”; but there is no problem with identification in this case.

-The book clearly states there is a time limitation on the information that can be presented ([UB 101:4](/en/The_Urantia_Book/101#p4))[^2], and information can only be provided if we will soon discover it ourselves.
+The book clearly states there is a time limitation on the information that can be presented (<a id="a28_93"></a>[UB 101:4](/en/The_Urantia_Book/101#p4))[^2], and information can only be provided if we will soon discover it ourselves.
 This is an understandable restriction on revelation, because there are many cases on Earth where an advanced culture introduced advanced technology to a less developed culture, and this usually harmed or destroyed the less developed culture.

 ## Analysis of Predictions